Deepthi-123456789/Assignment/README.md

 ## Database
 The application uses SQLite for data persistence.
 The following tables are created:
-(download db browser(sqlite) to make sure that rule and rule_conditions are created or not)
+(download db browser(sqlite): to make sure that rule and rule_conditions are created or not  if created when we run app.py then rule.db file will be created)
 - `rules`: Stores rule names and rule strings.
 - `rule_conditions`: Stores AST representations of the rules.